+Independent Non-executive Director Country of Residence: China

+Qualification: Master's degree and PhD in Economics,

+Master's degree in Engineering Science

+External Directorships:

-Name: Siu Shun Yang External Directorships: Independent Non-executive Director Member of the board of directors of the Hong Kong Jockey Club Country of Residence: China Independent Non-executive Director of Tencent Holdings Limited Qualification: Honorary Doctorate of Social Sciences Name: Si Shen External Directorships: None Independent Non-executive Director Country of Residence: China Qualification: EMBA, Master's degree in Economics Name: Nout Wellink External Directorships: None Independent Non-executive Director Country of Residence: Netherlands Qualification: Doctorate degree in Economics, Honorary Doctorate, Master's degree in Law Name: Fred Zuliu Hu External Directorships: Chairman of Primavera Capital Group, Non-executive Chairman Independent Non-executive Director of Yum China Holdings Inc., Independent Non-executive Director Country of Residence: China Qualification: Master's degree and PhD in economics, of Ant Group Co.
-Ltd., Director of UBS Group AG, Co-chair of Master's degree in engineering science The Nature Conservancy's Asia Pacific Council, Director of the China Medical Board, Member of the Global Board of Advisors for the Council on Foreign Relations, the 21st Century Council of the Berggruen Institute, the Harvard Global Advisory Council, the Harvard Kennedy School Mossavar-Rahmani Center for Business and Government, the Stanford Center for International Development, and the Jerome A. Chazen Institute of
+Chairman of Primavera Capital Group, Non-executive Chairman of Yum China Holdings Inc., Director of UBS Group AG, Co-chair of The Nature Conservancy's Asia Pacific Council, Director of the China Medical Board, Member of the Global Board of Advisors for the Council on Foreign Relations, the 21st Century Council of the Berggruen Institute, the Harvard Global Advisory Council, the Harvard Kennedy School Mossavar-Rahmani Center for Business and Government, the Stanford Center for International Development, and the Jerome A. Chazen Institute of International Business at Columbia University etc.